Cyprus has always been major strategic crossroads of the eastern Mediterranean throughout its long, changing - and at times troubled - history.

 In the church crypt you can see the tomb of St Lazarus, while the church as a whole has numerous ornate artefacts to behold, plus archaeological finds in what is one of Cyprus' most important buildings from the Byzantine era.

 Discover the beauty of the sun-drenched island of Cyprus.
-Find out more here
+Find out more about holidays to Cyprus here

 Wonderful walks of Cyprus